 Our host David Martin joined Commissioner Christian Leinbach on his show COUNTY CONNECTION on BCTV to discuss our podcast highlighting local government and the widespread impact it has for local governments across the country.

 Thanks to one guitar playing vet services director, a group of veterans gather weekly to play music together, forming their own musical support group.

 The care of human life and happiness, and not their destruction, is the first and only object of good government. ~ Thomas Jefferson

 No wonder trust in our institutions is at an all time low!
 Well, we believe that if folks could stop yelling long enough to actually listen to stories about what government does for people every single day, they’d be pretty darn impressed!

-Co-hosts David Martin and Carol D’Auria are experienced journalists who will present a new project in each episode.
-Each episode will feature the government worker, a mayor, a county commissioner, a veteran’s affairs officer, or the public works project manager who said, “There must be a better way.”
+This is what this show is about.
+Join our co-hosts David Martin and Carol D’Auria, two experienced journalists who explore a new Government project in each episode.
+In each podcast we meet the government worker, a mayor, a county commissioner, a veteran’s affairs officer, or the public works project manager who said, “There must be a better way.”
 Then they made it happen.
-We will also the folks who made the project a success, and last but not least, we hear from the people who benefited from these amazing good government-in-action projects.
+We will also speak with the folks who made the project a success, and last but not least, we hear from the people who benefited from these amazing good government-in-action projects.
 Listeners will hear personal and amazing stories of good government doing good work for good people.

 David Martin is one of the founding partners of Valley Park Productions and one of The Good Government show co-creators.
 He also is the co-host of the two and one of the reporters.